 Cathy Waller has established herself as one of the most exciting choreographers to watch out for’

 Hakeem Onibudi, British Council Ambassador

 Cathy Waller Company creates work for both theatres and outdoors.
-In 2012 the company received their first outdoor commission from Gi20 with performances at National Theatre ‘Watch This Space’ and Stockton International Riverside Festival.
-We are excited to be part of the Without Walls 2015 programme co-commissioned by Brighton Festival with a new outdoor work ‘Louder than Words’.
+In 2013 the company received their first outdoor commission from Gi20 with performances at National Theatre ‘Watch This Space’ and Stockton International Riverside Festival.
+In 2015, WCW joined the Without Walls programme co-commissioned by Brighton Festival with a new outdoor work ‘Louder than Words’.

-Cathy regularly teaches professional class at Greenwich Dance, and the company deliver professional development workshops, Q&A’s and open door rehearsals alongside their tour for dancers and choreographers in training.
+Cathy and the team regularly teach professional class at Greenwich Dance, and the company deliver professional development workshops, Q&A’s and open door rehearsals alongside their tour for dancers and choreographers in training.

-Cathy Waller Company has received funding and support from the Arts Council England, Sadler’s Wells, Without Walls, Brighton Festival and receives continued support from East London Dance and Greenwich Dance.
+Cathy Waller Company has received funding and support from the Arts Council England, Sadler’s Wells, Without Walls, Brighton Festival, Gi20, PDSW, Greenwich Dance, NESCOT, The Place, Wellcome Collection and receives continued support from East London Dance.